Dabgan/Dabgan/README.md

 ## 👋 Hi there, I'm Gabriel.

-I am self-taught, who started learning how to code a little over a year ago.
-I am currently learning and creating projects in React which is my favourite technology right now 💗.
+I am self-taught, who started learning how to code over a year ago.
+React❤️ is my favourite technology so far, but currently I am working on projects with Gatsby.

 ## ⚙️ My technologies / skills: